 After five years of moving, renovation and reconstruction, Stockholm’s Nationalmuseum reopened its doors in October 2018 – a great occasion for organizing the upcoming congress in cooperation with the museum and to show our members the wealth of Dutch and Flemish art in Stockholm.
 The Nationalmuseum’s collection of sixteenth and seventeenth-century Netherlandish, Dutch and Flemish paintings numbers around 880 items.
 Added to this is a renowned graphics collection that includes some 1,000 Netherlandish, Dutch and Flemish drawings.

 On Tuesday we will be the guests of the Royal Academy of Fine Arts, where we are holding the Speakers’ Corner part of the congress.
 A Call for Contributions for this part of the program will be sent out soon.

 On Monday afternoon and on Tuesday afternoon we will organize study visits to various institutions and collections in Stockholm such as the Nationalmuseum, the Royal Academy of Fine Arts, the Vasa Museum, and many more.
 Optional visits will be offered on Sunday and Wednesday, among others to Drottningholm Palace with the Adriaen de Vries Museum and to Skokloster Castle.

 An optional full-day excursion to Skokloster Castle will be offered on Wednesday.
 This day includes an exclusive, in-depth tour through the entire castle exploring the paintings and uniquely preserved interiors that are on display.
 In the afternoon there will be an opportunity to study and discuss a particular selection of Dutch and Flemish paintings from the collection.

 In addition to these and other items on the program, there will naturally be plenty of time and space for networking and for discussion of the congress theme.
-Please find the program here.
+The program will be made available in early 2021.
 We look forward to welcoming you in Stockholm!